Florida Child Pornography Lawyer: CSAM Defense in Tampa

 Using Child in Sexual Performance2nd Degree Felony15 years per count

-Critical: Each image or video may count as a separate felony.
+Critical Warning: Each image or video may count as a separate felony charge.
 When multiple files or multiple minors are involved, charges can add up to dozens of counts—and potential decades in prison.
 Additionally, all CSAM convictions require lifetime sex offender registration in Florida.

 What Florida Statute §827.071 Covers

 Federal law requires companies like Google, Facebook, Snapchat, and Dropbox to monitor and report any suspected CSAM found on their platforms.
-These companies send reports to the National Center for Missing and Exploited Children (NCMEC) through a secure CyberTipline.
+Consequently, these companies send reports to the National Center for Missing and Exploited Children (NCMEC) through a secure CyberTipline.
+Understanding this process is essential because by the time police contact you, the investigation is often well underway.

 StepWhat Happens